-Although many people think that the only way to get a rewarding job is to follow the traditional process of applying to advertised positions, the truth is that there is a huge amount of unadvertised and “word-of-mouth” hiring that goes on, particularly by nonprofit organizations and small local businesses.
+Although many people think that the only way to get a rewarding job is to follow the traditional process of applying to advertised positions, the truth is that there is a huge amount of unadvertised and “word-of-mouth” hiring that goes on, particularly by nonprofit organizations like museums and small local businesses.

 Non-profits like museums often have very limited budgets, and so they may decide to only announce a job on their own website, rather than spending the money to post it on professional job boards.